V999TEC/GivEnergyPlugs/README.md

 Subsequent requests will maintain the cache while minimising the traffic needed against the GE API for smart plugs.

-Latest snapshot plugs.jar in __/download/__ or choose release version
+Latest snapshot icarus.jar in __/download/__ or choose release version

 ### See download folder for wrapper scripts and latest snapshot prebuilt jar
 Or see https://github.com/V999TEC/GivEnergyPlugs/releases